Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/Deployment on Streamlit/README.md

 # DEPLOYING OUR MODEL ON STREAMLIT

+## **Title:**
+Deploying the finished software product on Streamlit.

+## **Problem Statement:**
+Using the dataset obtained from unsupervised learning of customer data, our aim is to train our model to accurately predict the suitable cluster of each customer.
+Also, our goal is to make a complete end-to-end product and deploy it on Streamlit for the end-user use.

-## **Objective:**
+## **Objectives:**

-Our objective is to create a complete end-to-end product that can be used to predict the right cluster to which a customer belongs, based on his annual income and spending score.
+1. To use the clustering dataset to train our supervised model using random forest algorithm.
+2. To create the front-end for our model by deploying the trained model on Streamlit.
+3. To enable the end-user to predict the suitable cluster, by simply giving annual income and spending score as inputs.

 ## **Process:**